netxms/netxms-doc/admin/ups-monitoring.rst

   Device = 1:/dev/ttyS1:BCMXCP

-Once UPS subagent is configured, you can start to monitor UPS devices status via metrics provided by it:
+Once the UPS subagent is configured, you can start monitoring the UPS device status via metrics provided by it:

 .. list-table::